Not Batavia Moraine

 (© Phyllis Carol Olive, Lost Empires of The Book of Mormon, p.
 103)

-Once again, Olive’s artistic embellishments of Google Earth maps does a disservice to Google’s maps and students of the Book of Mormon.
-The following image however does show that the water to the west of her neck was too shallow for Hagoth’s “EXCEEDINGLY LARGE SHIPS” and of course there’s still no way to sail “NORTH.”
+Once again, Olive’s artistic embellishments of Google Earth maps do a disservice to Google’s maps and students of the Book of Mormon.
+The following image, however, shows that the water to the west of her neck was too shallow for Hagoth’s “EXCEEDINGLY LARGE SHIPS,” of course, there’s still no way to sail “NORTH.”

 Phyllis Carol Olive Narrow Neck Google Earth Embellishment